Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

 (Data points represent policy level as of Mar 15.)

 Public Health Directives

-Saudi Arabia has had relatively strong public health policy, excelling in almost every area except testing and emergency healthcare spending.
+Saudi Arabia has had strong public health policy, excelling in almost every area except testing.

 - Public gathering restrictions 3

 - Travel restrictions 3

 - Contact tracing 2

 Saudi Arabia scored near the median for financial response, due to a non-existent stimulus package and weak debt policy.

 - Financial stimulus as share of GDP 5.7%